rurban/gsl/doc/linalg.rst

 and :math:`T` is an :math:`N`-by-:math:`N` upper triangular matrix, whose diagonal elements are the :math:`\tau_i`.
-Computing the full :math:`T`, while requiring more flops than the Level 2 approach, offers the advantage that all standard operations can take advantage of cache efficient Level 3 BLAS operations, and so this method often performs far better than the Level 2 approach.
+Computing the full :math:`T`, while requiring more flops than the Level 2 approach, offers the advantage that all standard operations can take advantage of cache efficient Level 3 BLAS operations, and so this method often performs faster than the Level 2 approach.
 The functions for the recursive block algorithm have a :code:`_r` suffix, and it is recommended to use this interface for performance critical applications.